 My passion and eagerness to learn have helped me build my confidence as I progress in my career.
 There is nothing that I love more than finding an opportunity to apply what I am learning in nursing school to the day-to-day challenges that we face in the hospital.
 I believe in an integrated, holistic care model for my patients.
 My professional experience at XXU has improved my patient assessment and organization skills, and I have learned the importance of carefully prioritizing my responsibilities.

-Most recently, my eagerness to acquire new skills led me to accept a job in the fast paced unit of PACU, working with more life-threatening situations.
-I very much appreciate how Post-operative monitoring allows me to more intimate contact with my patients.
-With the increasing demand for primary care in rural areas and the lack of available physicians, I feel strongly that FNPs have a critically important role to play in rural areas providing much needed primary care.
+My eagerness to acquire new skills led me to accept a job in the fast-paced PACU unit, working in more life-threatening situations.
+I appreciate how post-operative monitoring allows me more intimate contact with my patients.
+With the increasing demand for primary care in rural areas and the lack of available physicians, I strongly feel that FNPs have a critical role in providing much-needed primary care.
 This is the role that I seek to fulfill.
-Dedicated to lifelong learning, I see your program as the optimal springboard for a lifetime of study in nursing so that I will be able to contribute all that I can for many decades to come, making critically important differences for the better in the lives of families.
-I thank you from the bottom of my heart for considering my application to your program
+Dedicated to lifelong learning, I see your program as the optimal springboard for a lifetime of nursing studies.
+I will contribute all I can for many decades, making critically essential differences in the care of families.

 Thank you sincerely for considering my application to your program.